 I do not.
 Not everyone wants them or has time to do them.
 You’re welcome to add one in if you’d like, they’re on our a la carte list with other items such as overtime and rehearsal dinner coverage.

 Do you provide retouching, color adjustment, or other corrective services?

 Color adjustment is standard - we hand-correct every single image that we deliver one at a time, not using filters or batch processing.
 Your digital files will look like what you see on my website, complete and ready for print.

-If you desire additional retouching, items removed, people removed from images - that’s a separate item and is done on a client by client basis.
+If you desire additional retouching, items removed, or people removed from images - that’s a separate item and is done on a client-by-client basis.
 I can provide custom quotes for any additional above-the-norm retouching or corrective edits.

 How long after the wedding will I get the proofs?

 Any prints that you would like to order through the studio can take place online.
 Your images are delivered to you in an online gallery, which is how you’ll download your high-resolution digital files.
 It’s also the gallery that you’ll use - and your family and friends can use - for any ordering and re-ordering of prints.

 If you have an album in your contract, or want to order one (or more!) after your event, my studio manager will help you through the custom process of getting your book created from scratch.
 She’s a brilliant designer and does a wonderful job helping get these entirely custom books in clients' hands quickly and easily.

 How long after I order my photos/album will I get them?

 It takes about a week to two weeks to receive printed photographs, longer if custom retouching or artwork is requested, and depending on the shipping option you choose.
 Other custom artwork like large prints, frames, and canvases can take longer - if so, we will provide you with detailed delivery information before you place your order.